svdavid/NEUS642/README.md

 The unique student-led approach used in this class was developed initially for the 2018 OHSU [Python Neurobootcamp](https://github.com/dasaderi/python_neurobootcamp).
 Thanks to the bootcamp organizers, Daniela Saderi, Brad Buran, Ted Laderdas, and Lisa Karstens, as well as the enthusiastic bootcamp participants for the ideas and effort that have made this course possible.

 ## Time and location
-* Time: Tuesdays 1-3pm during the winter quarter (January 9 through March 19, 2024).
+* Time: Mondays 1-3pm during the winter quarter (January 5 through March 16, 2026).
-* Location: Vollum M1441.
-(If there is strong interest, we will look into remote/hybrid access.)
+* Location: Vollum 4M.

 ## Course staff
 ### Course director: